|

 This

-sand banks and in shallow crevices amidst lava rocks and
+in burrows built into sand banks and in crevices amidst

-coral rubble.
-Wedge-tailed shearwaters forage on flying
+lava rocks and rubble.
+Wedge-tailed shearwaters forage

-2009, we have obtained samples of this species from Sea
+obtained specimens of this species from SeaLife Park,

 (Download